Copper extraction: Prehistory

+19th century

+The introduction of reverberatory furnaces to Chile around 1830 by Charles Saint Lambert revolutionized Chilean copper mining.
+In addition to this there was improvements of transport caused by the development of railroads and steam navigation.
+Prospector José Tomás Urmeneta discovered rich orebodies at Tamaya in 1850, a site that became one of Chile's main copper mines.
+All of this made Chile supply 18% of the copper produced worldwide in the 19th century and the country was from the 1850s to the 1870s the world's top producer.
+In some years Chile's copper production made up about 60% of the worlds output and its export tariff made up more than half the state's income.

+Lambert's success in modernising the Chilean copper industry during the second quarter of the nineteenth century is thought to have sowed the seeds for the later demise of his own copper smelting business (among others) in Swansea.

+By the late 19th century the Chilean mining industry once again lagged behind technological developments (e.g. flotation, leaching, large-scale open-pit mining) contributing to the drop of its share of the world production to 5–6% in the 1890s and similar shares remained in the 1900s and 1910s reaching a low of 4.3% in 1914.
+Up to the 1940s and 1950s there was also a notable lack of major copper exploration efforts by large mining companies that relied on purchasing prospects already known from the activity of small-scale miners and pirquineros.

 Smelting

 Until the latter half of the 20th century, smelting sulfide ores was almost the sole means of producing copper metal from mined ores (primary copper production).
 As of 2002, 80% of global primary copper production was from copper–iron–sulfur minerals, and the vast majority of these were treated by smelting.

 Copper was initially recovered from sulfide ores by directly smelting the ore in a furnace.
 The smelters were initially located near the mines to minimize the cost of transport.
 This avoided the prohibitive costs of transporting the waste minerals and the sulfur and iron present in the copper-containing minerals.
 However, as the concentration of copper in the ore bodies decreased, the energy costs of smelting the whole ore also became prohibitive, and it became necessary to concentrate the ores first.

 Initial concentration techniques included hand-sorting and gravity concentration.
 These resulted in high losses of copper.
 Consequently, the development of the froth flotation process was a major step forward in mineral processing.
+The modern froth flotation process was independently invented in the early 1900s in Australia by C.V Potter and around the same time by G. D. Delprat.
 It made the development of the giant Bingham Canyon mine in Utah possible.

 In the twentieth century, most ores were concentrated before smelting.
 Smelting was initially undertaken using sinter plants and blast furnaces, or with roasters and reverberatory furnaces.
 Roasting and reverberatory furnace smelting dominated primary copper production until the 1960s.